KelvinAnderson10/my-diary/README.md

 ## License
 This project is under MIT license.

-If you find this website helpful, please consider [buy me a coffee](https://www.buymeacoffee.com/kelvinanderson).
+If you find this website helpful, please consider to [buy me a coffee](https://www.buymeacoffee.com/kelvinanderson).
 Thank you :)